ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 # What is the meaning of suffix 'R','T' on the last digit of DYNAMIXEL's model number?
-Most models of DYNAMIXEL contain a suffix on the last digit of the model number (e.g. MX-64R ; XM430-W210T) which denotes the format of asynchronous serial communication utilized by the DYNAMIXEL.
-It is important to ensure the correct serial interface format is chosen for compatibility in the intended system and across daisy-chained DYNAMIXELs.
+Most models of DYNAMIXEL contain a suffix on the last digit of the model number (e.g. MX-64R ; XM430-W210T) which denotes the format of asynchronous serial communication utilized by DYNAMIXEL.
+It is important to ensure the correct serial interface format is chosen for compatibility in the intended system and across daisy-chained DYNAMIXEL's.
 - R : RS-485 serial communication
 - T : TTL serial communication
 - [MOLEX Connector Information](/docs/en/dxl/mx/mx-28/#connector-information)